-Joined Crestview in 2004.
-Retired as Vice Chairman of Goldman Sachs in June 2004 and was a member of its Board of Directors.
-At Goldman, Mr. Hurst spent 30 years in a variety of leadership positions, including head of the Investment Banking Division from 1990 to 1999.
-Mr. Hurst is a Director of VF Corporation, Director of Oxbow Carbon, Director of ValueOptions, and Chairman of AirClic and has served on the boards of directors of other public and private companies.
-He has been active in the non-profit sector and served as President of the Board of the Whitney Museum of American Art and is currently Co-Chairman of the Board; currently Chairman of the Board of the Aspen Music Festival and School, a member of the Board of Overseers of the Wharton School, a trustee of The Aspen Institute and Chairman Emeritus of The Jewish Museum.
-He is a member of the Council of Foreign Relations.
+Joined Crestview as a partner in 2005 and is a member of the Investment Committee.
+Mr. Hurst leads Crestview’s private company recapitalization strategy, working with entrepreneurs who seek a partner to transition their businesses.
+Mr. Hurst retired as vice chairman of Goldman Sachs in June 2004.
+At Goldman Sachs, Mr. Hurst spent 30 years in a variety of leadership positions, including head of the investment banking division from 1990 to 1999.
+Following Goldman Sachs’ IPO, Mr. Hurst became a vice chairman and a member of the board of directors and focused on firm-wide matters in addition to client responsibilities.
+Mr. Hurst is currently a director of Oxbow Carbon and is a board observer at NYDJ Apparel.
+He also serves as a director of VF Corporation and chairman of AirClic Inc. and has served on the boards of directors of other public and private companies.
+He has been active in the nonprofit sector and currently serves as chairman of the Board of Directors of the Aspen Music Festival and School, co-chairman of the Board of Directors of the Whitney Museum of American Art, a trustee of The Aspen Institute, chairman emeritus of the Jewish Museum and is a former member of the Board of Overseers of the Wharton School.
+He is a member of the Council on Foreign Relations.
 Mr. Hurst was also founding CEO of the 9/11 United Services Group, the coordinating arm for 13 social service agencies involved in the relief activities, including the Red Cross.
-Mr. Hurst received an MBA from the Wharton School and an undergraduate from Clark University.
+Mr. Hurst received his M.B.A. from the Wharton School and his A.B. from Clark University.
 He did additional graduate work as a Public Finance Fellow at the University of Pennsylvania.